bbatsov/metaredux/_posts/2019-05-15-hard-cider-repl-shortcuts.md

 One common struggle people have with CIDER (and Emacs in general) is that there are way too many keybindings to remember, and some of them require pressing a lot of keys.
 While there are many ways to address those common problems in Emacs, today I'll focus on one that's really simple and CIDER specific.

 CIDER's REPL provides a neat trick inspired by SLIME - REPL shortcuts.
 They are extremely easy to use - just press `,` while at the REPL prompt and you'll get a completing read allowing you run one of the CIDER commands that are bound to REPL shortcuts.
-Let's now revisit [tidying up our REPL]({% post_url 2019-05-11-hard-cider-keeping-your-repl-tidy %}) in the context of REPL shortcuts you can get a better idea of how this actually works:
+Let's now revisit [tidying up our REPL]({% post_url 2019-05-11-hard-cider-keeping-your-repl-tidy %}) in the context of REPL shortcuts, so you can get a better idea of how this actually works:

 ![CIDER REPL Shortcuts](/assets/images/hard_cider_repl_shortcuts.gif)